AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 # Dockerize a React application with Node.js, Postgres and Nginx

 This tutorial explains how to Dockerize a React application with Node.js, Postgres and Nginx.
-It provides step-by-step instructions on setting up the backend, frontend, and Nginx server, along with Dockerfiles and a docker-compose.yml file for containerization.
+It provides step-by-step instructions on setting up the back-end, front-end, and Nginx server, along with Dockerfiles and a docker-compose.yml file for containerization.

 ![Alt text](./pictures/1.drawio%20(1).png)

 ## Prerequisites
 Ensure that Docker and Node.js are installed on your computer.

-## Build the backend
+## Build the back-end

-We will create a simple application that communicates with a database and exposes routes to the frontend.
+We will create a simple application that communicates with a database and exposes routes to the front-end.

 ### Starting the project